Prakash9019/mock_pitching_sample/frontend-integration.md

 **What it does**:
 - ✅ Formally ends the pitch session
 - ✅ Generates detailed performance analysis
+- ✅ Finalizes and uploads the audio conversation recording
 - ✅ Saves analysis to database
 - ✅ Updates session status
-- ✅ Returns complete analysis report
+- ✅ Returns complete analysis report with audio URL

 **What it does NOT do**:
 - ❌ Does NOT handle WebSocket disconnections (that's separate)